pauljeremyturner/hotels/README.md

-- usage of java features with comments & coding conventions/style One thing I don't like about Spring Rest Controllers is that they are a bit inflexible given that the rest methodshave to either return the body response class or a `ResponseEntity`  I prefer how Jersey/DropWizard handle the response as I think it gives a more flexible approach to returning a non-happy path response body.
+- usage of java features with comments & coding conventions/style One thing I don't like about Spring Rest Controllers is that they are a bit inflexible given that the rest methods have to either return the body response class or a `ResponseEntity`  I prefer how Jersey/DropWizard handle the response as I think it gives a more flexible approach to returning a non-happy path response body.
 I don't think there is a 100% tidy way to do this in Spring Boot.
 I especially don't like using exception handlers to drive non exception flow (e.g. for 4xx responses)